jrc0rey/project/README.md

-Viral Marketing Game
+Viral Marketing Game.

-ties in with the new addition to the Cloverfield film series.
+Ties in with the new addition in the "Cloverfield" film series.